AngMaher/Prevail-pp5/README.md

 - Here the user has access to all the products in the store.
 - Using a drop down menu, they can filter what they are looking for.
 - There is a search box to help user to search items.
-- Icon for the account, Login, Register or Profile for user and Admin Managemnt for oemer of the shop.
+- Icon for the account, Login, Register or Profile for user and Admin Managemnt for owner of the shop.
 - Bag Icon that can be accessed at any part of the site.

 ### Footer